Gemini Deep Research Returns Thin, Shallow Results

 What data would falsify the conclusion if observed?

-What are sources of uncertainty in your analysis?
+What are the sources of uncertainty in your analysis?

-5-10% of Deep Research citations are hallucinations or stale.
+A small share of Deep Research citations are stale, mis-numbered, or hallucinated.
 Verify the load-bearing ones:

-Sources Gemini can’t reach (NYT, Bloomberg, paywalled academic) — paste excerpts yourself:
+For sources Gemini can’t reach (NYT, Bloomberg, paywalled journals), paste excerpts yourself:

 Here are key excerpts from sources you couldn't access: